Stock Markets Rally On New Year Boost - UrduPoint

 The sharp increase in borrowing costs last year was a key reason for the major pain suffered by equity markets as traders contemplated the end of years of cheap cash.

-The Fed and others have suggested they will slow their pace of increases, but they are tipped to take rates higher than previously expected and not start to cut until later in the year or even 2024.
+The US Federal Reserve and others have suggested they will slow their pace of increases, but they are tipped to take rates higher than previously expected and not start to cut until later in the year or even 2024.

 Friday's release of US jobs data will be closely followed for an idea of how the Fed will move next, with a strong reading likely to put pressure on the bank to keep lifting for some time.

-In foreign exchange, the yen extended gains to hit 129.52 per dollar -- its highest level since June -- after a Bank of Japan policy shift hinted at the country finally seeing a rate hike.
+In foreign exchange, the yen extended gains to hit $129.52 -- its highest level since June -- after a Bank of Japan policy shift hinted at the country finally seeing a rate hike.

-The dollar rallied against the euro and pound, rebounding from losses in December following the festive break.